hisubram/mobilefoundation/delivering_mfp_apps_using_ibm_cloud_devops.md

 ```
 {: codeblock}

-For the above script you would require a few environment variables.
+For the preceding script you would require a few environment variables.

 - *screenshot\_dir* as **/home/pipeline/home/pipeline/$BUILD\_ID/target**
 - *applicationPath* as the **GitHub path** to the application you intend to test